josh-collinsworth/joco-sveltekit/src/routes/blog/_posts/zero-to-static-blog-sveltekit.md

 ### Adding global Sass files

 Linking to Sass files is actually exactly the same as linking to CSS files, like we've already covered.
 So this will be short!
 In fact, at this point, you can just rename the existing `style.css` file to `style.scss`, if you want.
 (We'll need to update the `import` in our layout file, too, but that's it.)

-Or, if you prefer, you can create a new `.scss` file.
-Either way, you'll just `import` it in a Svelte file wherever you want to use it:

 ```svelte
 <script>